 Brighton friendly could see fans return to football stadium for first time in England since lockdown

-A pre-season friendly for the Seagulls is thought to have been proposed as a test event
+A pre-season friendly for the Seagulls is thought to have been proposed as a test event; UEFA to allow fans to attend Super Cup

 Brighton fans could be the first to return to a football stadium in England following the coronavirus lockdown.